ke-zhang-rd/nullspace/docs/source/philosophy.rst

 This package offer you a new floating-base control strategy.

 Intuitively, we might wanna control the orientation and position of base directly or by any inverse kinematics like approach.
-However, the contact point which could be abstracted to a ball joint hinge make it almost impossible.
+However, the contact point between legs and ground which could be abstracted to a ball joint hinge make it almost impossible.

-Others try to introduce the mimic 6 joints in configuration space to control base directly.
+Others try to introduce the 6 more dimensions in configuration space for base directly.
+However, configure the position and orientation of base directly looks unrealistic.
-However, this control is unrealistic.

-Here, if we assume the contract point isn't slip.
-The connection between all contact points will form a virtual rigid object.
+Here, In assumption that contract point isn't slip, the connection between all contact points could form a virtual rigid object.
+That's a rigid object that has all contact point position fixed on it.
+In other words, the distance between each contact points of legs are unchanged.

-We are controling this virtual object relative to base.

 Take quadruped robot dog as a example.
 Please think it from a astronaut view in space.